BWG Foods

-BWG Foods UC is an Irish wholesaler and retail grocery franchise operator.
+BWG Foods Unlimited Company is a wholesaler and retail grocery franchise operator in Ireland, owned by SPAR South Africa.

 BWG is the second largest wholesaler in Ireland in terms of sales, after Musgrave Group, with sales of over €1.7 billion annually.
 It used to be owned by a consortium run by Leo Crawford, John O'Donnell and John Clohessy.
-In later years, The Spar Group (TSG) of South Africa acquired an 80% stake in BWG in 2015 for €55 million.
-In 2021 TSG gained full control over BWG and owns 100% thereof.
+In 2015, SPAR's franchise in South Africa acquired an 80% stake in BWG for €55 million, in 2021 they gained full ownership of BWG.
 The company head office is based in Tallaght, Dublin, Ireland.

 History

+EDL, a wholesale buying group applied to SPAR to operate the symbol in the Republic of Ireland.
+SPAR rejected this offer citing inadequate warehousing facilities and that the group had too many members in order to operate the symbol efficiently.

+In 1963 a group of wholesalers broke from EDL and formed a consortium, P. Barrett and Sons Ltd, D. Tyndall and Sons Ltd of Dublin and McNulty and O'Reilly Ltd of Bray merged to form Amalgamated Wholesalers Ltd (AWL), Maurice P. Daly Ltd and The Jamaica Banana of Cork merged to form Munster United Merchants Ltd (MUM), and Messrs Looney and Co.
+Ltd of Limerick, these firms organised the Spar franchise based on the provinces of Leinster, Munster & Connaught.
+In 1966, a fourth wholesaler, Western Wholesale, joined the consortium securing a National spread for the Spar business.

+in 1973, the Brooks-Watson Group (BWG) was formed through the later merger of the 4 SPAR wholesalers in the Republic of Ireland.
+In 1984 BWG was sold to Irish Distillers.

 In 2000, BWG purchased the Mace franchise area in Munster owned by Vantage Wholesale, merging it with its existing franchise area in Leinster.

 As of 2002, BWG was owned by Pernod Ricard who had acquired the business as part of Irish Distillers, but offered it for sale as it was not core to their business.
 BWG was sold via a management buyout financed by Electra Partners Europe for 220m euro.
 The current owners bought out Electra in 2006 through a vehicle called Triode, with a value of 390m euro placed on the firm.

 BWG bought Tolan's Foodservice based in Galway in July 2003, and renamed it "BWG Foodservice".
 Also in 2003, BWG sold its Bellevue cash & carry's in Edinburgh and Stirling, Scotland in October, 5 years after buying it.
 The Northern Ireland subsidiary J&J Haslett, which held the franchise for Mace was sold in December 2003 via a management buy out.
 (Musgrave Group subsequently bought J&J Haslett).
 The Bargain Booze off-licence chain in the United Kingdom was sold in 2004.